guyleonard/orchard/README.md

 You will need four things to begin.

 1) An 'orchardDB' folder and sqlite database.
-2) Your initial search 'seed' sequences in FASTA format.
+2) Your initial search 'seed' sequence(s) in FASTA format.
 3) A taxa list, based on the 'genome ID' from your orchardDB.
 One per line in a text file.
 4) A parameters file, as seen below, with your options in YAML format.